Mohs Surgery for Skin Cancer in Coral Gables, Florida

 A specific kind of doctor called a dermatologist, also known as a skin doctor, is the best choice for having Mohs skin cancer removal surgery.
 Contact one of our skilled Mohs surgeons in Florida at the Florida Academic Dermatology Center to learn more about this approach and the benefits of choosing Mohs surgery for skin cancer treatment.

 If you believe you may be a candidate for Mohs surgery or want to learn more, visit the Florida Academic Dermatology Center, a dermatology and research clinic dedicated to offering the best Mohs surgery treatment options.
 Our state-of-the-art facility provides compassionate medical care using world-class, cutting-edge treatments.
-Call us today at (305) 324-2110 or fill out the form on this page to request an appointment.
+Call our talented dermatologists today at (305) 324-2110 or fill out the form on this page to request an appointment.